Muslim-Programmers/QuranApp-Linux/README.md

 *Note: If you get GTK-Warning failed to load canberra-gtk-module , fix it by* `sudo apt install libcanberra-gtk-module`

-Windows and Ubuntu users can grab prebuilt binaries from releases page.
+Prebuilt binaries are available in releases page.